Rabbi Shlomo Brody

 The Tikvah Fund

 Avital Gold serves as the Student and Operations Coordinator of the program.
 Avital has her BA in philosophy and Jewish thought from Shalem College and is studying in Midreshet Lindenbaum.
 Previously she studied in Yeshivat Rosh Tzorim for women and in Midreshet Nishmat.
 Avital did her national service (sherut leumi) running informal Jewish educational programs at “Livnot U’Lehibanot” in Tzfat and working with the special needs students of Shalva.
 She was a member of Jewish Agency delegations to run Zionist seminars in Australia and South Africa and continues her work in informal Jewish education by leading Birthright and Keshet groups in Israel.

 Caroline B. Glick is the senior contributing and chief columnist for the Jerusalem Post, and a senior columnist at Breitbart.
 She is also a senior columnist for Maariv.
 She is the author of The Israeli Solution: A One State Plan for Peace in the Middle East, (Crown 2014) and of Shackled Warrior: Israel and the Global Jihad (Gefen 2008).
 The Israeli Solution was endorsed by leading US policymakers including Vice President Mike Pence, Senator Ted Cruz and National Security Advisor John Bolton.
 Shackled Warrior was endorsed by Prime Minister Benjamin Netanyahu and former CIA director James Woolsey.

 Jerusalem Center for Public Affairs

-Dore Gold is president of the Jerusalem Center for Public Affairs.
+Dore Gold is President of the Jerusalem Center for Public Affairs.
 He is a former Ambassador of Israel to the United Nations (1997-1999) and served as Director General of the Ministry of Foreign Affairs, under Prime Minister Benjamin Netanyahu (2015-2016).
-Amb.
-Gold is the author of several books, including Tower of Babble, Hatred’s Kingdom, The Fight for Jerusalem, and The Rise of Nuclear Iran.
+Ambassador Gold is the author of several books, including Tower of Babble, Hatred’s Kingdom, The Fight for Jerusalem, and The Rise of Nuclear Iran.